 Oregon’s employment by industry also showed noticeable differences by ethnicity.
 As with labor force participation, the contrasts tended to occur among the population with lower educational attainment.
-One-third of workers of Hispanic or Latino origin with less than a high school diploma worked in one of two sectors: leisure and hospitality, which includes hotels and restaurants; and natural resources, which includes agriculture, forestry, fishing, hunting, and mining.
-Another 11 percent of Hispanic workers with lower education attainment levels worked in management, administrative, and waste services, well above the 4 percent of their non-Hispanic peers.
+Nearly one-third (31%) of workers of Hispanic or Latino origin with less than a high school diploma worked in one of two sectors: leisure and hospitality, which includes hotels and restaurants; and natural resources, which includes agriculture, forestry, fishing, hunting, and mining.

-Few workers of any ethnicity with lower educational attainment were found in the professional and technical services sector, which paid the highest wages in 2017.
-Professional and technical services required some level of college education for at least three-fourths of all jobs.
-Other sectors requiring at least some college education for three-fourths of jobs included educational services, information, health care, and public administration.
+Few workers of any ethnicity with lower educational attainment were found in the professional and information or professional and technical services sector, which paid the highest wages in 2018.
+Generally, three-fourths of all workers in these sectors have at least some college education.
+Other sectors with at least three-fourths jobs held by workers with some level of higher education include education services, health care, and public administration.
 These industries generally paid above-average wages, and generally had more concentrated employment among those with postsecondary education.